The Soldier's Details

 Bewildered, Noel resourcefully jumped over the fire safely.
 When his feet touched down on the other side he found another Japanese guard with his bayonet who then gave him the same order.
 This terrifying scenario repeated its several times over – suddenly Noel heard the voice of one a nearby POW who yelled

-“Put one foot into the Fire” .
 Knowing he could not physically keep up this ‘game’ Noel did exactly that.
-He held one foot over the flames – this action was sufficient to satisfy the guard’s orders and ultimately and most importantly for them at this point, ‘saved face’.
+While jumping over he pushed his foot into the fire – this action was sufficient to satisfy the guard’s orders and ultimately and most importantly for them at this point to ‘save face’.

 By this time of the war food supplies were desperately short – Allied planes were everywhere over the waters in SE Asia and successfully sinking Japanese shipping.

 The POWs were literally starving and whenever possible would look to scrounge food.
 Armed with the tin can Noel used to eat from, he came across a stationery cart and bullock.
 The large cart was loaded and Banks thought hew may have some luck.
-He quickly helped himself to a few handfuls of dried fish when suddenly he became aware a Japanese soldier was sitting on top.
+He quickly helped himself to a few handfuls of dried fish when suddenly he became aware a Japanese soldier was sitting on top of the loaded cart.

 Sympathetic Japanese could never show leniency to POWs.
 The outcome for them was severe punishment.
 Noel was lucky the soldier was alone and took a risk.